-Purpose:

-To understand and actively explore fundamental principles in the Physical Sciences and the methods of developing and testing hypotheses used in the

-analysis of the physical universe.
+B1 Student Learning Outcomes

+Upon completion of an Area B1 (Physical Sciences) course, students will be able to:

+Recognize and explain scientific theories, concepts, and data about non-living systems.

+Use data and observations from a specific scientific field to elucidate scientific hypotheses and theories.

+Discuss the tentative nature of scientific knowledge, and how scientific uncertainty is reflected in the value systems and ethics associated with human inquiry and public policy.

 Specifications:

+Courses in the physical Sciences (B1) must:

-Physical Science courses must provide instruction in the fundamental principles and methods of the science being studied, and the development and testing of hypotheses; and
+provide instruction in the fundamental principles and methods of the science being studied, and on the development and testing of hypotheses.

-Instruction in the Physical Sciences must involve understanding and active exploration of the fundamental principles which govern the materials of the physical universe as well as the distribution of those materials and the processes applicable to them, together with an understanding of and ability to employ the experimental and mathematical methods used in science.
+involve understanding and active exploration of the fundamental principles which govern the materials of the physical universe as well as the distribution of those materials and the processes applicable to them, and also involve an understanding of and ability to employ the experimental and mathematical methods used in science.

-General education courses in the Physical Sciences must engage students in understanding the fundamental principles and laws of Physical Science, exploring the analytical and quantitative methods of inquiry, and clearly demonstrating the use of the scientific method.
-Students should exit these courses with clear insight into what science is, its methods, and its limits of inquiry.
+engage students in understanding the fundamental principles and laws of Physical Science, exploring the analytical and quantitative methods of inquiry, and clearly demonstrating the use of the scientific method.

-4. The university requires that its general education instruction in Physical Science utilize and emphasize the physical principles and math necessary for complete understanding of the analytical techniques utilized in scientific inquiry.

-5. Courses in B1, the physical sciences must:

-a.
-Explore the content and methodology of the Physical Sciences, including the necessity of math in much of its methodology.

-b.
-Teach students how to critically evaluate information presented as “scientific” (i.e., expose students to the different types of empirical inquiry).

-c.
-By using tools of science, encourage students to enter into major scientific debates that affect our democratic society, economic systems, and our quality of life, e.g., nuclear power, genetic engineering, the purity of our drinking water, environmental issues, and science education.
-Students should learn how to develop informed judgments, and therefore be able to influence societal views about science technology.
+By using tools of science, encourage students to enter into major scientific debates that affect the politics and ethics of our democratic society, economic systems, and our quality of life, e.g., nuclear power, genetic engineering, the purity of our drinking water, environmental issues, and science education.
+Students should learn how to develop informed judgments, and therefore be able to influence societal views about science and technology.

-d.
 Examine the structure and implications of major scientific disputes in their historical context.

-e.
-Include discussion of ethical issues.

-f.
-Strive to develop a lasting curiosity and sense of wonder in the universe by actively engaging students in the scientific process.

-Note: All courses in B1 Physical Science must make use of the knowledge and skills students learn in the B4 courses.
-Therefore all students must complete the B4 Quantitative Reasoning requirement or be concurrently registered for pre-calculus or beyond prior to completing the B1 Physical Science requirement.

 Life Science (B2)

-Purpose:
+B2 Student Learning Outcomes

+Upon completion of an Area B2 (Life Sciences) course, students will be able to:

+Recognize and explain scientific theories, concepts, and data about living systems.

+Recognize scientific principles and apply the scientific method.

-To understand basic concepts of living things, the nature of scientific knowledge, and the relevance of
+Discuss the distinctive strengths and scope of scientific endeavors and the ethics associated with intellectual inquiry.

-biological knowledge to human affairs.
-Courses in Life Science must provide:

 Specifications:

-Instruction in the fundamental principles and methods of the biological systems being studied, and the development and testing of hypotheses; and
+Courses in the Life Sciences (B2) must provide:

-Instruction in the fundamental features and unifying theories of living things, including the chemical and physical bases of life and the relationships between living and nonliving materials; or
+Instruction in the fundamental features and unifying theories of all living things, including the chemical and physical bases of life and the relationships between living and nonliving materials, and the relevance of this biological knowledge to human affairs;

+or

+Instruction pertaining to a major evolutionary lineage of living things (e.g. plants, animals) rather than a more constrained group, and the relationships between these organisms and humans;

+or

-Instruction pertaining to a substantial rather than a narrowly limited number of organisms; or a linkage among the biological sciences to further the understanding of human behavior.
+Instruction demonstrating the linkages among the biological sciences and the relevance of those linkages to human affairs.

 Laboratory Activity (B3)

-Integral laboratory components must be associated with all courses in Subareas B1 and B2.
+The required laboratory activity requirement will be met by Integral laboratory components which must be associated with all courses in Sub-Areas B1 and B2.

 Quantitative Reasoning (B4)

-Executive Order Goals

-and Objectives

-Executive Order 595 requires a minimum of 3 semester units of quantitative methods to include inquiry into mathematical concepts and quantitative reasoning and their applications.
-In specifying inquiry into mathematical concepts and quantitative reasoning and their application, the intention is not to imply merely basic computational skills, but to encourage as well the understanding of basic mathematical concepts.
+In alignment with the California State University System Executive Order on GE:

+Courses in Sub-Area B4 shall have an explicit intermediate algebra prerequisite, and students shall develop skills and understanding beyond the level of intermediate algebra.
+Students will not just practice computational skills, but will be able to explain and apply basic mathematical concepts and will be able to solve problems through quantitative reasoning.

+B4 Student Learning Outcomes

+Upon completion of an Area B4 (Quantitative Reasoning) course, students will be able to:

+Represent and explain mathematical information beyond the level of intermediate algebra symbolically, graphically, numerically and verbally.

+Apply mathematical models of real-world situations and explain the assumptions and limitations of those models.

+Use mathematical models to find optimal results, make predictions, draw conclusions, and check whether the results are reasonable.

 Specifications:

-1. All courses offered in Quantitative Reasoning